To begin, we must note two challenges common to many other European democracies that are not a problem in Portugal.

 must be managed

-A second and related challenge over the short- to medium-term will involve the reconciliation of the need for budgetary consolidation with citizens’ expectations that the previous years’ austerity policies will be reversed.
-The Costa government managed to square this circle reasonably well during the current review period.
-However, more pressure, not less, is now emerging, especially as the economy recovers.
+A second and related challenge over the short to medium term will involve the reconciliation of the need for budgetary consolidation with citizens’ expectations that austerity policies will be reversed.
+The first Costa government managed to square this circle reasonably well.
+However, the second Costa government, which took office on 26 October 2019, will face more not less pressure, especially as budgetary consolidation strengthens.

 Governance capacity remains a weakness